- Home

 Difficulty sleeping

+If you had sleep problems before the pleural mesothelioma diagnosis, these could become worse.
 Talk to your doctor about what might be helpful for you.
-Your medicines may need adjusting or you may need medicines to help you sleep.
-Other strategies that may be helpful are listed below.
+Medicines you are taking may need adjusting or you may need other drugs to help you sleep.
+Strategies that may be helpful in improving your sleep quality are listed below.

 Getting a better night’s sleep

-- Try to do some gentle physical activity every day.
+- Try to do some gentle exercise daily.
 This will help you sleep better.
 Talk to a physiotherapist or exercise physiologist, who can tailor an exercise program, and an occupational therapist, who can suggest equipment to help you move safely.
-See Exercise for People Living with Cancer.
+Learn more about exercise and cancer.

 - Limit or cut out the use of alcohol, caffeine, nicotine and spicy food.

-- Avoid using technology, such as television, computers or smartphones, before bed, as the light tells your body it’s time to wake up.
+- Avoid television or using computers or smartphones before bed, as the blue light may tell your body it’s time to wake up.

 - Follow a regular routine before bed and set up a calm sleeping environment.
-Ensure the room is dark, quiet and a cool temperature.
+Make sure that the room is dark, quiet and a cool temperature.

-- Try listening to soothing music, a recording of rain sounds, or a relaxation recording.
-Listen to our podcast on Sleep and Cancer for more tips.
+- Try soothing music, a recording of rain sounds, or a relaxation recording.
+Listen to our Sleep and Cancer podcast episode below and our meditation and relaxation podcast for more tips.

 View the Cancer Council NSW editorial policy.